asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 tags: ['agile development', 'anti-patterns']
 ---

-__*Our company was interested in agile software devleopment so we adopted Scrum about a year or so ago.*__
+__*The company I work for was interested in agile software devleopment so we adopted Scrum a couple of years ago.*__

 Really?
 That is fantastic.
 Working on an XP team was one of the greatest, most rewarding experiences of my professional career.
 How do you like it?

-__*Uh....Scrum feels like micromanagement.
+__*Uh....Scrum is just micromanagement.
 I'd rather get hassled about deadlines once at the end of a project instead of constantly now.*__

 Hmmm...that doesn't sound right.
 Tell me more about it.
 Are you releasing after every sprint?

 __*No we release features quarterly, sometimes it may take us longer than that.
 We deploy code more regularly but it doesn't get enabled in production for several months.
 That's a business decision.
 We are only responsible for implementing the features.*__

-That's a long time, are you getting feedback from customers and users and iterating based on that feedback?
+That's a long time, are you getting feedback from customers and iterating based on that feedback?

 __*Well, no we fix the scope of all of our projects up front.
 Iterating would put us at risk for missing the deadlines the organization has set.
 That would be bad, we'd look like we aren't working hard enough.*__